ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ### Installing premium features from CDN

-Just like with open source features, start by attaching a link to style sheets.
+Just like with open-source features, start by attaching a link to style sheets.
 They contain all styles for the editor's UI and content.
 The styles are in two separate style sheets &ndash; for open-source and premium plugins.
 You can also include your styles if you like.
 Refer to the content styles guide for more information.

 ```html
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />